 Sombath Southivong has more than 25 years of professional experience in institutional strengthening and capacity building for transport sector development, disaster risk management, and hydropower and mining sector development.
-He also has extensive experience in road construction and maintenance, as well as road asset management in Laos and of Public Works and Trade
+He also has extensive experience in road construction and maintenance, as well as road asset management in Laos and the region.
+He holds degrees in civil engineering and public policy.